MohamedMareey/My_Project/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Sprints License.

 ---